dkranch/www/projects/ev/research.md

 **BMW iX3** - Still thinking.
 Might go drive one for fun, but I've been turned off by BMW high costs for parts and sometimes poor engineering.

-**Audi SQ6 e-tron** - I wouldn't mind looking at one, but it's likely too pricey.
+**Audi S4 e-tron** - I wouldn't mind looking at one, but the range (280) seems low.
+Not sure this is worth it.
+[A C&D review](https://www.caranddriver.com/audi/q4-e-tron).

 **Rivian R2** - This looks great, and might be a good choice.
 I'm a little nervous about the first version of a new model, but we might take a look.